Anyone who has quit an addictive substance understands how tough it is to get through cravings.

 Although they can be entirely overwhelming in the moment, the moment will pass.

 How long do cravings last?
 Duration tends to vary, and science hasn’t been able to pin down exactly how long cravings last, because the sensations are usually self-reported.
-But everyone seems to agree that duration and strength of cravings can be influenced by environment (again, stay away from triggers!), the length of time since you last used the substance, and the phase of addiction treatment.
+But everyone seems to agree that the duration and strength of cravings can be influenced by the environment (again, stay away from triggers!), the length of time since you last used the substance, and the phase of addiction treatment you’re in.

 The less you use, the fewer cravings you’ll have.

-Cravings tend to be strongest in early addiction recovery.
-I’m in long-term recovery myself, and no longer have the cravings that plagued me in early recovery.
-So if you’re struggling now, remember making it through the short-term cravings today will help you find long-term peace in the future.
+Cravings tend to be strongest and most frequent in early addiction recovery.
+I’m in long-term recovery myself, and at this time I no longer experience the cravings that plagued me in early recovery.
+If you’re struggling now, remember making it through the short-term cravings today will help you find long-term peace in the future.
 If you pick up in order to stop the craving, you will be starting the cycle over.

 Medications can help with cravings.

-You don’t have to sweat it out without help!
-Prescription medications can help with cravings for many substances, like alcohol and opioid addiction, so check with your doctor about what is available.
-Workit Health offers medication for opioid addiction in Michigan and California.
+You don’t have to resign yourself to sweating it out without help!
+Prescription medications can help relieve cravings for many substances, like alcohol and opioid addiction.
+Check with your doctor about what options are available to you.
+Workit Health offers medication for opioid addiction in many states.

 Cravings can vary from person to person.

-Cravings are powerful, but often less understood than other aspects of addiction because they are subjective.
+Cravings are powerful, but often less understood than other aspects of addiction because they are so subjective.

-This could explain why tools like craving logs and other trackers can be effective in recovery, as self-monitoring helps to better quantify and understand these individual and largely private experiences.
+This could explain why tools like craving logs and other trackers can be effective in recovery, as self-monitoring helps us better quantify and understand these individual and largely private experiences.

 So how can you get through a craving right now?
 Hopefully reading through those six craving facts helped the craving fade just a little bit.